eea/reportek.zopebuildout/README.rst

 For the application stack to be restarted when server reboot, the system administrator should add under /etc/init.d the script from /var/local/mdr/staging/etc/rc.d/mdr-testctl, e.g.::

   $ cd /var/local/mdr/staging/etc/rc.d
-  $ ln -s `pwd`/mdr-testctl /etc/init.d/mdr-testctl
+  $ sudo ln -s `pwd`/mdr-testctl /etc/init.d/mdr-testctl
-  $ chkconfig --add mdr-testctl
+  $ sudo chkconfig --add mdr-testctl
-  $ chkconfig mdr-testctl on
+  $ sudo chkconfig mdr-testctl on
-  $ service mdr-testctl start
+  $ sudo service mdr-testctl start

 Check the status and see if all the procs started with ::